nwright-mcc/webdaq_raspbian/README.md

-# WebDAQ Raspbian and Universal Library
+# WebDAQ Raspbian and DAQ Library

 ## Installing and Using Raspbian on a WebDAQ